Where we Are

 - White tower green bands, Fl(2) G.6s 6,5M

-Harbour entrance is dredged to -3.0 at LWS (please refer to official navigatoin notices to confirm).
+Harbour entrance is dredged to -3.0 at LWS.
+Please refer to official navigation notices to confirm, available here ANAVNET

 Access to the marina from the sea is permanent, with a well protected and lit harbour entrance.
 Follow river up to marina waiting pontoon to starboard, immediately before the metal bridge.